Gjacquenot/math-parser-benchmark-project/exprtk/readme.txt

 In  the  example  above,  a user  specified  USR  is  defined, and  is registered with the parser  enabling the USR functionality.
-The when an unknown  symbol is  encountered during  the  compilation  process, the USR's process method will be invoked.
+Then when an unknown symbol is  encountered during the compilation  process, the USR's process method will be invoked.
 The USR in the example will only 'accept' unknown symbols that have  a prefix of 'var_' as  being valid variables,  all other  unknown symbols  will result  in a  compilation